-- As a blended course, learning consists of both online and in-class activities. - The online portion of this class consists of lab time spent on McGraw-Hill Connect, and activities assigned on Brightspace, such as homework, chapter readings from the textbook, three major writing projects, plus any other activities. - Class time will be spent applying the concepts you have read about in the textbook.
+- As a blended course, learning consists of both online and in-class activities. - The online portion of this class consists of lab time spent on McGraw-Hill Connect and activities assigned on Brightspace, such as homework, chapter readings from the textbook, three major writing projects, and other activities. - Class time will be spent applying the concepts you have read about in the textbook and learned online.